eficode-academy/helm-katas/external-charts.md

 **inspect the `chart.yaml` and the `charts/` folder**

 - Look at the `external-charts/wordpress/Chart.yaml` file to see the three dependencies that wordpress depends on; MariaDB, Memcached, and Common.
-- Look in the `external-charts/wordpress/charts` folder to see the three dependencies also getting pulled down
+- Look in the `external-charts/wordpress/charts` folder to see the three dependencies also getting pulled down, each in their own folder.

 **Install the chart**